1224HuangJin/eaglercraft-extras/README.md

-# This version will was translated to Chinese, and if you want English Version Please Visit:(https://github.com/d3faultedd/Eaglercraft-Extras)[https://github.com/d3faultedd/Eaglercraft-Extras.git]
+# This version will was translated to Chinese, and if you want English Version Please View: [https://github.com/d3faultedd/Eaglercraft-Extras](https://github.com/d3faultedd/Eaglercraft-Extras.git)

 # Welcome to Eaglercraft Extras!
 The best addons website for Eaglercraft.
 Constantly updated to bring you the latest versions of Eagler, and providing you with other clients, texture packs, and more!